12 best email newsletter software in 2026

 Free account?

-Yes—Mailchimp offers a Free plan that supports up to 250 contacts and lets you send up to 500 emails per month.
+Yes, Mailchimp offers a Free plan for fewer than 250 contacts and up to 500 emails per month.

 It includes core marketing features, and Mailchimp lists ‘email support for the first 30 days’ on the Free plan.